arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="gettingstarted" /></a>
 ### Getting Started: Obtaining Subscription's Credentials ###

-In order to complete this lab, you will need your subscription’s secure credentials.
-Windows Azure lets you download a Publish Settings file with all the information required to manage your account in your development environment.
+In order to complete this lab, you will need your subscription�s secure credentials.
+Microsoft Azure lets you download a Publish Settings file with all the information required to manage your account in your development environment.

 <a name="GSTask1" /></a>
 #### Task 1 - Downloading and Importing a Publish Settings file ####

 > **Note:** If you have completed these steps in a previous lab on the same computer you can move on to Exercise 1.

-In this task, you will log on to the Windows Azure Portal and download the Publish Settings file.
-This file contains the secure credentials and additional information about your Windows Azure Subscription that you will use in your development environment.
-You will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+In this task, you will log on to the Microsoft Azure Portal and download the Publish Settings file.
+This file contains the secure credentials and additional information about your Microsoft Azure Subscription that you will use in your development environment.
+You will import this file using the Microsoft Azure Cmdlets in order to install the certificate and obtain the account information.

-1. Search for **Windows Azure PowerShell** in the Start screen and choose **Run as Administrator**.
+1. Search for **Microsoft Azure PowerShell** in the Start screen and choose **Run as Administrator**.

 1. Change the PowerShell execution policy to **RemoteSigned**.
 When asked to confirm, press **Y** and then **Enter**.